-Astellas Pharma US, Inc. (Astellas) and Medivation, Inc. respect the privacy of visitors to our online sites.
-Astellas and Medivation, Inc. will only collect your personally identifiable information, such as your name, address, telephone number, or e-mail address, when you provide it to us at this web site.
-Astellas and Medivation, Inc. and/or the companies we hire will use this information to comply with your request for information or as otherwise disclosed to you on the web page when you submit your information to us.
+Astellas Pharma US, Inc. (Astellas) and Pfizer Inc. respect the privacy of visitors to our online sites.
+Astellas and Pfizer Inc. will only collect your personally identifiable information, such as your name, address, telephone number, or e-mail address, when you provide it to us at this web site.
+Astellas and Pfizer Inc. and/or the companies we hire will use this information to comply with your request for information or as otherwise disclosed to you on the web page when you submit your information to us.
 From time to time, we may refer to this information to better understand your needs and how we can improve our products and services.
 We may use this information to contact you.
 We will not sell or otherwise transfer the personally identifiable information you provide to us at this web site to any third parties for their own use unless we tell you when you submit your information to us that we intend to do so.

-Like many web sites, this Astellas and Medivation, Inc. web site uses a technology called "cookies".
+Like many web sites, this Astellas and Pfizer Inc. web site uses a technology called "cookies".
 A cookie is a small text file that a web server gives your browser to store on your computer when you access a web site.
-Cookies are capable of storing many types of data and may be placed on your browser by Astellas and Medivation, Inc. or by a third party.
+Cookies are capable of storing many types of data and may be placed on your browser by Astellas and Pfizer Inc. or by a third party.
 Cookies may be used for a variety of purposes on this web site: